 These are just a handful of examples.
 While these are uncertain times, employers can take steps to mitigate the uncertainty for themselves, their employees, and their customers, and doing so will be essential for as long as the risk of COVID-19 exposure remains.

 Beyond simply adopting appropriate policies and procedures, another critical aspect of risk mitigation is ensuring that these policies and procedures are followed.
 To this end, employers should conduct training, post information in their facilities, and undertake other measures to ensure that all employees understand their rights and responsibilities.

 Tip #2: Apply Policies and Impose Discipline Consistently Throughout Your Company’s Workforce

 When issues arise, employers must ensure that their management personnel apply the company’s policies and impose discipline in a consistent manner.
 Disparate treatment of similarly-situated employees can lead to allegations of discrimination or harassment; and, absent clear (and documented) justification, it can present a liability risk.
 As with all employment-related decisions, decisions pertaining to COVID-19 must not be based on employees’ protected characteristics, and they must not be used as subtexts for undertaking prohibited acts.

 Tip #3: Investigate Employee Claims and Complaints Promptly, But with Due Consideration for Employees’ Statutory Rights

 In the event an employee files a claim seeking statutory benefits or a complaint alleging either discriminatory treatment or failure to prevent COVID-19 exposure, a prompt response is required.
 Employers must ensure that they have a clear understanding of their employees’ statutory rights (i.e. their right to paid, job-protected leave under the Families First Coronavirus Response Act (FFCRA)), and they must investigate all claims and allegations in good faith.

 When evaluating employees’ claims, employers must be careful to ensure that their efforts do not put them at risk for additional liability.
-For example, if an employee seeks to take protected leave under the FFCRA, the employer can take steps to verify the validity of the employee’s claim, but it must also be extremely careful to avoid violating the Americans with Disabilities Act (ADA) and other statutes.
-These are complicated matters that are best handled with the advice and representation of an experienced employment lawyer.
+For example, if an employee seeks to take protected leave under the FFCRA, the employer can take steps to verify the validity of the employee’s claim, but it must also be careful to avoid violating the Americans with Disabilities Act (ADA) and other statutes.